ksulima/Neural_Machine_Translation_Polish_Language/README.md

 ### Results

-To measure the impact of preprocessing data with Subword Units, I transformed dataset to Tfidf Vectorizer and build reference Logistic Regression model.
-I was comparing orginal dataset to that transformed with subwords.
-To see details go to notebooks `03DataSplitAndModelSubwords.ipynb`
+To measure the impact of preprocessing data with Subword Units. <br> I proprocessed text to TfidfVectorizer and used Logistic Regression as reference model.
+I was comparing orginal dataset to dataset transformed with subwords.
+I used f1-score as a performance metric.

+I received performance on original dataset **f1-score = 0.33** compared to **f1-score = 0.39** on dataset transformed with subword.
+This accounts for **17% improvement** in favour of subwords units.

+Optionally I calculated Receiver Operating Characteristic (ROC) for each variant and plotted below.

 <img src="https://github.com/ksulima/Unsupervised-method-to-NPL-Polish-language/blob/master/images/roc_baseline_subwords.png" width="500" height="350">

+To see details go to notebooks `03DataSplitAndModelBaseline.ipynb`

 ## GloVe embeddings trained on our own corpus
 ToDo description